 (pic 12-4-2006 / to EES)

 The lift doors have been removed, and a small lobby made that juts into the shaft: a plank platform backed with walls of concrete-reinforcing wire.
-In this enclosure a delicate steel welded spiral stair climbs half the height of the tall landing, to an office in its upper half.
+In this enclosure a delicate steel welded spiral stair climbs half the height of the tall landing, to a mezzanine office in its upper half.

 DACOSTAKADE L2: HARTCAMP SOUTH STAIR LANDING - LIFT PLATFORM & SPIRAL STAIR TO MEZZANINE OFFICE